RevealBi/Documentation/en/data-visualizations/statistical-functions.md

 to make predictions, recognize and evaluate trends, or discover outliers in your data series.

+>[!NOTE]
+**Time Series Chart not supported**.
+>The newly released Time Series chart does not support statistical functions yet.
+This means you cannot use Time series forecast, Linear regression or Detect outliers for now.
+It will be supported in the future.
+Currently, you can use a Line chart to achieve a similar result.

 ### Accessing Statistical Functions

 To apply one of the three *statistical functions* to your visualization